intel/intel-extension-for-transformers/workflows/chatbot/inference/README.md

 ```

-To enable FP32 inference, you can add the parameter "--dtype fp32".
+To enable FP32 inference, you can add the parameter `--dtype "float32"`.

 ## LLama2 BF16 Inference
 For Llama, use the below command line to chat with it.